The best face sunscreen picks to wear 365 days a year

 Some users say that the bottle size—30ml—is too small for the price

-Glossier is one of the few companies that have managed to combine chic packaging with hard-working, effective skincare products, and Invisible Shield is one of its most loved products.
-The gel-like formula feels a bit like a serum and is entirely invisible, making it suitable for all skin tones because it will never leave a white cast.
-It’s formulated with so-called "active microcapsules" that instantly absorb into the skin, making for a great makeup base.
+Glossier is one of the few brands that have managed to combine chic packaging with hard-working, effective skincare products, and Invisible Shield is one of its most-loved products.
+The gel-like formula feels a bit like a serum and is entirely invisible, making it suitable for all skin tones because it doesn't leave a white cast.
+It’s formulated with "active microcapsules" that instantly absorb into the skin, making it a great makeup base, too.

-The only downside to the formula is that it contains fragrance, so if you have super sensitive skin or skin that’s easily irritated, it’s probably best to avoid this particular sunscreen.
-Aleesha actually quite enjoys the scent though, saying that it "starts her day with a fresh and energizing aroma".
-Invisible Shield is also great for those with oily and blemish-prone skin, as it's non-comedogenic—meaning that, like the best non-comedogenic foundations, it won’t clog pores.
+The one downside to the formula is that it contains fragrance, so worth avoiding for those that have super sensitive skin or know they can be irritated by fragrance.
+Aleesha actually quite enjoys the scent, however: "It starts my day with a fresh and energizing aroma".
+Invisible Shield is also great for those with oily- and blemish-prone skin, as it's non-comedogenic—like the best non-comedogenic foundations, it won’t clog pores.
 It's also vegan and, like all Glossier products, cruelty-free.
+A must-try for Glossier skincare fans.

 Ultra Violette Clean Screen Sensitive bottle